fastify/otel/README.md

 ## Usage

-`@fastify/otel` works as a metric creator as well as instrumentation for you fastify application.
+`@fastify/otel` works as a metric creator as well as application performance monitor for your Fastify application.

-Its usage requires to be set before you start defining your routes and other plugins in order to cover up the most of your fatify server.
+It must be configured before defining routes and other plugins in order to cover the most of your Fastify server.

 - It automatically wraps the main request handler
 - Instruments all route hooks (defined at instance and route definition level)